 Please note: all hotel expenses can be paid on credit card.

 Additional expenses on the Track

-There is very little to buy in the way of souveniers while on the Track.
+There is very little to buy in the way of souvenirs while on the Track.
 Bilums (local carry bags) range in price from PGK60 to PGK180.
 Back Track trekkers are encouraged to budget to buy a handmade Billum from the ladies in Naduri Village.
 Billums are very handy, especially if you are grocery shopping back in Australia for up to 2 bag loads of groceries.
 No need for plastic disposable shopping bags anymore.
-The money made by billum sales goes directly to assist women’s education and self development projects in Naduri Village.
-Naduri Village is located half way along the Track and is the home of our support crew.
+The money made by billum sales goes directly to assist women’s education and self-development projects in Naduri Village.
+Naduri Village is located halfway along the Track and is the home of our support crew.

 Personal clothing & equipment requirements are detailed in the Confirmation Pack